awsdocs/aws-systems-manager-user-guide/doc_source/getting-started-cli.md

 The AWS Tools for PowerShell are a set of PowerShell modules that are built on the functionality exposed by the AWS SDK for \.NET\.
 The AWS Tools for PowerShell allow you to script operations on your AWS resources from the PowerShell command line\.
 The cmdlets provide an idiomatic PowerShell experience for specifying parameters and handling results even though they are implemented using the various AWS service HTTP query APIs\.

- For information about the Tools for Windows PowerShell, see the *[AWS Tools for Windows PowerShell User Guide](https://docs.aws.amazon.com/powershell/latest/userguide/)*\.
+ For information about the Tools for Windows PowerShell, see the [https://docs.aws.amazon.com/powershell/latest/userguide/](https://docs.aws.amazon.com/powershell/latest/userguide/)\.

- For information about all Systems Manager commands you can run using the AWS Tools for PowerShell, see [the Systems Manager section of the *AWS Tools for PowerShell Cmdlet Reference*](https://docs.aws.amazon.com/powershell/latest/reference/items/AWS_Systems_Manager_cmdlets.html)\.
+ For information about all Systems Manager commands you can run using the AWS Tools for PowerShell, see [the Systems Manager section of the *AWS Tools for PowerShell Cmdlet Reference*](https://docs.aws.amazon.com/powershell/latest/reference/items/SimpleSystemsManagement_cmdlets.html)\.

 **To install or upgrade and then configure the AWS Tools for PowerShell**

-1. Follow the instructions in [Setting up the AWS Tools for Windows PowerShell or AWS Tools for PowerShell Core](https://docs.aws.amazon.com/powershell/latest/userguide/pstools-getting-set-up.html) in the *AWS Tools for Windows PowerShell User Guide* to install or upgrade Tools for PowerShell on your local machine\.
+1. Follow the instructions in [Installing the Tools for PowerShell](https://docs.aws.amazon.com/powershell/latest/userguide/pstools-getting-set-up.html) in the *AWS Tools for Windows PowerShell User Guide* to install or upgrade Tools for PowerShell on your local machine\.
 **Tip**
 Tools for PowerShell is frequently updated with new functionality\.
 Upgrade \(reinstall\) the Tools for PowerShell periodically to ensure that you have access to all the latest functionality\.